Port of Grimsby: Background and construction of cofferdam (1846–48)

-The work was enabled by the Grimsby Dock Act of 1845.
-As part of the act the Grimsby Haven company was dissolved, and the business re-incorporated as the Grimsby Dock company.
+The work was enabled by the Grimsby Docks Act 1845 (8 & 9 Vict. c. ccii).
+As part of the act the Grimsby Haven company was dissolved, and the business re-incorporated as the Grimsby Dock Company.
 The company's plans were enabled by a close association with the Great Grimsby and Sheffield Junction Railway (GG&SJ), a company planning to create railway lines from Grimsby and the north Lincolnshire coast to Gainsborough, and connections with the main rail network.
 The two companies shared several board members and a chairman; the Grimsby Dock company voted to amalgamate with the GG&SJ at its first general meeting.

-In 1846 an act of parliament amalgamated the Dock company, the Sheffield, Ashton-under-Lyne and Manchester Railway, the Great Grimsby and Sheffield Junction Railway, the Sheffield and Lincolnshire Junction Railway and the Sheffield and Lincolnshire Extension Railway companies into the Manchester, Sheffield & Lincolnshire Railway.
+On 1 January 1847, the Manchester, Sheffield and Lincolnshire Railway Act 1846 (9 & 10 Vict. c. cclxviii) amalgamated the dock company, the Sheffield, Ashton-under-Lyne and Manchester Railway, the Great Grimsby and Sheffield Junction Railway, the Sheffield and Lincolnshire Junction Railway and the Sheffield and Lincolnshire Extension Railway companies into the Manchester, Sheffield & Lincolnshire Railway.

 Work on the dock began in 1846, to the designs of Rendel, with Adam Smith as resident engineer.
 Contractors for the dock works were Hutching, Brown and Wright.
 The initial main work was construction of a large cofferdam surrounding the worksite.
 The dam was constructed of three rows of wooden piles of Baltic yellow pine (Memel fir.), 6 and 7 ft apart, between 18 and 15 in square, piledriven until hard clay was reached.
 Piles were between 45 and 55 ft with some longer – the outer row was inclined to the vertical at 1 in 24.
 The inner space was filed with chalkstone and clay for the first 5 ft then with puddled clay.
 The inside of the dam was buttressed by additional rows, spaced every 25 ft of wall, of closely piled wooden piles extending back 18 ft; the intermediate space of wall was supported by horizontal diagonal struts from the inner walls to buttresses.
 The embankments to the east and west of the dam with were made with piled stones and clay.

 By 1848 an area of 138 acre was enclosed from the sea.
 A 20 ft wide gated opening on the east side allowed access for construction ships.
 The dam was approximately 1600 ft long, with a construction cost of £29 per foot.
 The total length of dam, wharves, and embankments approached 1.5 mi.
 Contractor for the cofferdams was Messrs.
 Lynn (Liverpool).
 The work was described in a paper read to the Institution of Civil Engineers, obtaining a favourable reception from its vice-president: